adaltas/node-nikita/docs/content/usages/control_flow.md

   // Get error of the 1st action
   // highlight-next-line
   const {error} = await this.execute({
-    metadata: {relax: true},  // Don't throw an error if occured
+    $relax: true,  // Don't throw an error if occured
     command: 'echo missyou | grep catchme' // fails
   })
   // Run the 2nd action if error this.call({
     // highlight-next-line
-    if: error
+    $if: error
   }, function(){
     console.info('The condition passed because an error occured') })